iogf/crocs/README.md

 do not demand a lookahead step.

 The fact of grammar lexers being defined in such a way it also allows inheritance of token regex rules.
-That means one could easily redefine a given grammar lexer on his own to work with some other grammar in an easy and straightforward manner..
+That means one could easily redefine a given grammar lexer on its own to work with some other grammar in an easy and straightforward manner..

 The parser syntax is consistent and concrete.
 It allows you to link handles to token patterns and